smkent/monoscad/sovol-sv06-plus/spool-holder-remix/README.md

 If you have a [dual spool holder][sv06-dual-spool-holder], you'll need two sets of each part.

-## Nut length configuration
+## Spool holder nut configuration

-The nut in the published model is 15mm longer than the original.
+The spool holder nut in the published model is 15mm longer than the original.
 This is configurable in the OpenSCAD model if you prefer a different length.

 ![Animation of nut length options](images/readme/demo-nut-extension-sizes.gif)